caizefeng/BayesianOpt4dftu/README.md

         - Example: `"kappa": 5`

     - **`alpha_gap`** and **`alpha_band`**:
         - Description: Specifies the weight coefficients of Δgap and Δband respectively.
+So far, there are no constraints on the choice of `alpha`s, meaning they can be arbitrary positive real numbers.
         - Examples: `"alpha_gap": 0.25` and `"alpha_band": 0.75`

     - **`alpha_mag`**: